UniversalScientificTechnologies/xDOS_doc/AIRDOS/AIRDOS05.md

    * Operational humidity conditions: non-condensing, 20% to 80% RH

 ---
 _Note: Technical specifications are subject to change without prior notice as we continuously improve our devices.
-Any changes are made to enhance performance, usability, or compliance.
-See [changelog](https://docs.dos.ust.cz/airdos/AIRDOS05/manual#product-changelog) for information about hardware revisions and version-specific features._
+Any changes are made to enhance performance, usability, or compliance._

 ## Examples of data

-AIRDOS05 has been verified in well‑characterized reference radiation fields, during operational airline flights, and on stratospheric balloon campaigns.
+AIRDOS05 detection technology is based on AIRDOS04, which has been verified in well‑characterized reference radiation fields, during operational airline flights, and on stratospheric balloon campaigns.
 The following sections demonstrate the instrument’s capabilities in mixed fields dominated by charged particles.

 ### Verification on artificial radiation sources